TotteKarlsson/atZebra/README.md

-# atUC7
+# atZebra

-Test APP for controlling the UC7
+Test application for reading barcodes using a Zebra DS457 imager.